 You’ll Be Able To Import With Tax Software

 You can also automatically import your documents into TurboTax, H&R Block Tax Software, or TaxACT, starting on Feb.
-15, 2022.
-Import your information directly into any of these programs by entering your Betterment email and password, and your tax software will automatically download and calculate your tax information.
+15, 2023.
+Import your information directly into any of these programs by entering your Betterment email and app password, and your tax software will automatically download and calculate your tax information.

 If you are unable to automatically import your tax forms into your tax software because of a high number of transactions on your forms, the IRS allows you to report the summary information on your electronic tax return and send a paper copy of your statement with Form 8453 to the IRS after your tax return has been accepted.